googlefonts/fontmake/README.md

 fontmake -g MyFont.glyphs -o variable
 ```

-The most important options to the `fontmake` executable are the `-g`/`-u`/`-m` options, which choose the source file format, and the `-o` option, which chooses the output file format.
+The most important command line arguments to the `fontmake` executable are the `-g`/`-u`/`-m` flags, one of which is required and selects the source file format, and the optional `-o` flag, which chooses the output file format.

 ### Source file format options